Nikki R. Haley

 Since taking office, Governor Haley has focused on creating jobs and improving the business climate in South Carolina.
 Other states now look to South Carolina as an example for how to recruit new businesses while taking care of the businesses they already have.

-From the start of her administration, Governor Haley has been proud to announce over 30,000 new jobs created and over $7.5 billion invested in South Carolina.
+From the start of her administration, Governor Haley has been proud to announce nearly 40,000 new jobs created and over $9.6 billion invested in South Carolina.
 While job creation is her main focus, she has also fought for good government reforms.
 During her first year in office, and after a three year fight that began during her time in the Legislature, she was able to pass roll call voting reform which keeps legislators from voting anonymously and allows citizens to see the spending habits of their elected officials.

 Governor Haley has also been able to pass tax relief for small businesses, pension reform, Medicaid reform, illegal immigration reform, Voter ID, and created an Inspector General to help remove waste and abuse in state government.